curtaturc/AutoSplitTools/Maid of Sker/README.md

 # Autosplitter for "Maid of Sker"
 ## Information
 Starts the timer when picking up the first musical note.
 Splits are available in the settings.
+Does not split after choosing the final dialogue option.
-Does not reset the timer.
+Resets the timer when starting the opening cutscene.
 Removes loading times.

 ## Instructions